2020 Delhi riots: Court hearing under new bench

-On 27 February, the court resumed the hearing with a new bench consisting of Chief Justice D.N.
+On 27 February, the court resumed the hearing with a new bench consisting of Chief Justice of India D.N.
 Patel and Justice C. Hari Shankar.
 During the previous hearing, the Delhi police were given 24 hours to decide on the filing of FIRs over hate speeches by four BJP leaders.
 The government's lawyer claimed that the situation was not "conducive" and that the government needed more time before it could take appropriate action.
 The new bench accepted the same arguments that the previous bench had rejected and agreed to give the government more time to decide on filing of the cases for hate speech.
 The petitioners' lawyer requested an earlier hearing, citing the increasing number of deaths, but the court set 13 April as the date of the next hearing.

 On 28 February, the court issued notices to the local and central governments seeking their responses on registering FIRs on Congress party leaders Sonia Gandhi, Rahul Gandhi, and Priyanka Gandhi on the charges of delivering hate speeches.
 Hearing another plea, the bench also issued notice to the Delhi police and the central government for their response on registering FIR on AAP MLA Amanatullah Khan, actress Swara Bhaskar, activist Harsh Mander and on AIMIM leaders like Akbaruddin Owaisi, Asaduddin Owaisi, and Waris Pathan.
 The court later posted the matter to be heard again on 13 April.

 AAP leader Tahir Hussain was denied bail.
 The court said there's enough material on record to presume the former councillor was present at the spot of crime and was instigating the rioters.
+Karkardooma court in Delhi framed murder and conspiracy charges against Aam Aadmi Party leader Tahir Hussain and ten others for the murder of IB officer.
+While framing the charges, the court observed, “Tahir was continuously acting in a manner of supervising & motivating this mob.
+All these things were done to target Hindus.
+Every member of the mob assembled there participated in achieving the objective of targeting Hindus".

 In September 2021, a Delhi High Court Justice, Subramonium Prasad, noted that the riots were a "preplanned and pre-meditated conspiracy to disturb law and order in the city" and that the rioters' conduct "was a calculated attempt to dislocate the functioning of the government as well as to disrupt the normal life of the people in the city."